ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: horz_record_ref_position

     Specifies the position of the Reference Event in the waveform record.
-When the digitizer detects a trigger, it waits the length of time the  NISCOPE_ATTR_TRIGGER_DELAY_TIME attribute specifies.
+When the digitizer detects a trigger, it waits the length of time the  :py:data:`niscope.Session.trigger_delay_time` attribute specifies.
 The event that occurs when  the delay time elapses is the Reference Event.
 The Reference Event is relative to the  start of the record and is a percentage of the record length.
 For example, the value 50.0  corresponds to the center of the waveform record and 0.0 corresponds to the first element in the waveform record.
     Valid Values: 0.0 - 100.0

     The following table lists the characteristics of this property.